spaansba/PowerTree/README.md

 ## Managing Your Configuration

-PowerTree provides a built-in configuration editor to help you manage your settings: powershellCopy# Open or create a PowerTree configuration file in your default editor `Edit-PowerTreeConfig`
+PowerTree provides a built-in configuration editor to help you manage your settings.

-The `Edit-PowerTreeConfig` function will:
+`Edit-PowerTreeConfig` function will:

-Find an existing configuration file if present
+1. Find an existing configuration file if present
-Create a new configuration file with default settings if one doesn't exist Open the configuration file in your default editor
+2. Create a new configuration file with default settings if one doesn't exist
+3. Open the configuration file in your default editor

 ### Sample Configuration File